-I chose a number of medieval crafts to try, looking at lists of craft guilds of the Middle Ages from about 1300 A.D. in Europe, as well as some lists of household accounts, ships' cargoes and tax regulations.
+I chose a number of medieval crafts to try.
+I looked at lists of craft guilds of the Middle Ages from about 1300 A.D. in Europe, as well as some lists of household accounts, ships' cargoes, and tax regulations.
 Here are the results of the ones where I finally could produce a reasonable product.

 9 Medieval Craft Ideas

 - Paper Marbling

 - Bookmaking and Bookbinding

 - Fabric Printing